FMI's Speech Topics

 - Examine the specific skills that allow an individual to think more strategically, ultimately leading to greater results

 - Identify ways to develop strategic thinking skills in the next generation of leaders

 Strategic Leadership: How Today's Decisions Will Impact Your Organization's Future

 Strategy.
 Innovation.
 Change management.
 These are buzzwords in the lexicon of today's management books.
 What do they really mean to leaders in the construction industry?
 In today's world of constant, rapid change, it is more difficult than ever to chart a course through the uncertainty and ambiguity to ensure your organization's success.
 Leaders need to think strategically to leverage the opportunities in the marketplace while avoiding the pitfalls.
-This interactive session will help participants learn how to capitalize on strategic opportunities, from innovative processes to monitoring the competitive landscape, to create and sustain a competitive advantage.
+This interactive presentation will help participants learn how to capitalize on strategic opportunities, from understanding innovative processes to monitoring the competitive landscape, in order to create and sustain a competitive advantage.

 - Understand the difference between strategic planning and strategic thinking

 - Discover how leaders can plan for the unexpected and ensure the long-term success of their organization